anik8das/Dicodit/README.md

 # Dicodit

 Dicodit is an advanced online DICOM header/metadata editing tool.
 It allows users to quickly and easily modify DICOM headers directly in their web browser, supporting both individual DICOM files and batch processing with ZIP files.
+Check out the live version hosted [here](https://anik8das.pythonanywhere.com)

 ## Features